PeggyJV/cellar-contracts/docs/permissions.md

 ## Registry

-The Registry contract is typically managed by the a multisig (Gnosis Safe).
+The Registry contract is typically managed by a multisig (Gnosis Safe).
 The registry is a contract that holds the addresses of all the adapters that the Cellar will use.
-The ability to trust and distrust a postion further regulates the behavior of the Cellar.
-Typically adding a new adapter to the cellar requires both the multisig on the Registry and Sommelier governance to approve the change.
-The Registry makes it so the Cellar will trust the new adapter and Sommelier governance makes the new adapter callable by the strategist.
+Typically, adding a new adapter to the cellar requires both the multisig on the Registry and Sommelier governance to approve the change.
+The Registry makes it so the Cellar will trust the new adapter, and Sommelier governance makes the new adapter callable by the strategist.

 ## PriceRouter